mian-ar-ali/u3316474-IIT/README.md

 This repository holds information for Introduction to Information Technology unit including:
-All the tutorials related work
+All the tutorials related work.
-All the assignments related work
+All the assignments related work.